liux520/liux_academic/content/authors/admin/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "liux@stu.scu.edu.cn"
+email: "liuxmail1220@gmail.com"
 ---

 Xiao Liu is a master of electronic science and technology at Sichuan University.
 His research interests include image restoration and visual understanding.
 His advisor is [Chao Ren](https://scholar.google.com.hk/citations?user=Y6OuBMYAAAAJ&hl=zh-CN&oi=ao) (Associate Professor).

-If you have any questions, please contact me at liux@stu.scu.edu.cn.
+If you have any questions, please contact me at liuxmail1220@gmail.com.